This post may contain affiliate links. Please read our disclosure policy.

 milk added to spice cake batter in a mixing bowl.

-1. Pour the batter into the baking dish and place the baking dish on a rimmed baking sheet to catch any possible spills.
+1. Pour the batter into the prepared baking dish.
+Place the dish on a rimmed baking sheet to catch spills.

 spice cake batter in a small baking dish on a rimmed baking sheet.

-1. Bake for 40-45 minutes or until lightly browned and a toothpick inserted in the center comes out clean.
-Remove and place the baking dish on a rack to cool completely.
+1. Bake 40–45 minutes, or until the top is lightly browned and a toothpick inserted in the center comes out clean.

 a baked mini spice cake on a baking sheet.